🎥

 Dramatizations & Historical Liberties

-1. Barry Seal as a reluctant daredevil
+1. Barry Seal as a reluctant recruit

 2. CIA direction and protection